Follow TV Tropes

 • Most raid bosses and rarely present event bosses have innate Crowd Control Immunity, making them unaffected by those CC effects such as Taunt, Stun, and Fear.
 Increasing the Crowd Control Resistance of a unit grants them a chance to be unaffected by CC effects, and the inflicter's CC Power stat reduces its chance.

-• Anti-Frustration Features: Sweeps.
+• Sweeps.
 It skips previously cleared battles, saving up a lot of time while netting mission rewards without any penalty.
 For events, bonus rewards get preserved for later sweeps (so long as you fulfilled the requirements for the bonuses).

 • In the Maze stage scenario, when your units stand close to triggerable Boss and Mook units (means that they assault any adjacent enemy, should their turn start) simultaneously, all non-Boss enemy units assault first, leaving Boss unit as the last and Final Battle in a mission.
 This allows the players to potentially recover their students during the battle and makes it much easier to fulfill the "Acquire S Rank [x] times" requirement.

-• Recent "Quality of life" updates allowed:
+• Recent "quality of life" updates allowed:

 • To skip the previously mentioned Maze stages' battles (barring Boss unit) at a cost of inability to control the students during the battle (so it is recommended to have heavily overgeared, overskilled and overleveled students for effective usage of this mode).